Hudson Borja da Rocha

 Cambridge, MA 02139

 Hi, I’m Hudson.
-I am a scientist working at the exciting interface between mechanics, physics and Biology.
-I am currently a postdoc at MIT in the group of Prof. Tal Cohen.
+I am a scientist working at the fascinating interface between mechanics, physics and Biology.
+My work aims to understand how complex behaviors emerge in living and soft materials, using a combination of theory, simulations, and experiments.
+I am currently a postdoctoral associate at MIT in the group of Prof. Tal Cohen.

 Research interests